juxor/afaq/markdown/secH2.md

 Moreover, there is a key way in which Bakunin's ideas on this issue were far **less** _"elitist"_ and **more** _"democratic"_ than Lenin's model.
-Simply, Bakunin always stressed that his organisation _"rules out any idea of dictatorship and custodial control."_ [**Michael Bakunin: Selected Writings**,
-p.
-172] The _"main purpose and task of the organisation,"_ he argued, would be to _"help the people to achieve self-determination."_ It would _"not threaten the liberty of the people because it is free from all official character"_ and _"not placed above the people like state power."_ Its programme _"consists of the fullest realisation of the liberty of the people"_ and its influence is _"not contrary to the free development and self-determination of the people, or its organisation from below according to its own customs and instincts because it acts on the people only by the natural personal influence of its members who are not invested with any power."_ Thus the revolutionary group would be the _"helper"_ of the masses, with an "organisation within the people itself." [quoted by Michael Confino, **Daughter of a Revolutionary**, p.
-259,
+Simply, Bakunin always stressed that his organisation _"rules out any idea of dictatorship and custodial control."_ [ **Michael Bakunin: Selected Writings** , p.
+172] The _"main purpose and task of the organisation,"_ he argued, would be to _"help the people to achieve self-determination."_ It would _"not threaten the liberty of the people because it is free from all official character"_ and _"not placed above the people like state power."_ Its programme _"consists of the fullest realisation of the liberty of the people"_ and its influence is _"not contrary to the free development and self- determination of the people, or its organisation from below according to its own customs and instincts because it acts on the people only by the natural personal influence of its members who are not invested with any power."_ Thus the revolutionary group would be the _"helper"_ of the masses, with an "organisation within the people itself." [quoted by Michael Confino, **Daughter of a Revolutionary** , p.
+259, p.
-p.
 261, p.
 256 and p.
-261] The revolution itself would see _"an end to all masters and to domination of every kind, and the free construction of popular life in accordance with popular needs, not from above downward, as in the state, but from below upward, by the people themselves, dispensing with all governments and parliaments - a voluntary alliance of agricultural and factory worker associations, communes, provinces, and nations; and, finally, . . . universal human brotherhood triumphing on the ruins of all the states."_
-[Bakunin, **Statism and Anarchy**, p.
+261] The revolution itself would see _"an end to all masters and to domination of every kind, and the free construction of popular life in accordance with popular needs, not from above downward, as in the state, but from below upward, by the people themselves, dispensing with all governments and parliaments - a voluntary alliance of agricultural and factory worker associations, communes, provinces, and nations; and, finally, . . . universal human brotherhood triumphing on the ruins of all the states."_ [Bakunin, **Statism and Anarchy** , p.
 33] In other words, Bakunin saw the social revolution in terms of popular participation and control, **not** the seizing of power by a "revolutionary" party or group.

 Unlike Lenin, Bakunin did not confuse party power with people power.
 His organisation, for all it faults (and they were many), did not aim to take